-Certain regions in the Rocky Mountains are also closed to exploration and development under Federal access or no surface occupancy rules.
-In addition, the National Environmental Policy Act (NEPA) passed in 1969, the Endangered Species Act (ESA) passed in 1973, and the National Historic Preservation Act (NHPA) passed in 1966, restrict the conditions for approval for oil and gas development in the key Rocky Mountain areas such as the Wyoming Thrust Belt, the Green River and Powder River basins and the San Juan and Uinta-Piceance basins.
+Certain regions in the Rocky Mountains also are closed to exploration and development under federal access or no surface occupancy rules.
+In addition, the National Environmental Policy Act (NEPA) passed in 1969, the Endangered Species Act (ESA) passed in 1973 and the National Historic Preservation Act (NHPA) passed in 1966, restrict the conditions for approval for oil and gas development in the key Rocky Mountain areas such as the Wyoming Thrust Belt, the Green River and Powder River basins and the San Juan and Uinta-Piceance basins.
 These various restrictions result in about 29 percent of natural gas resources being off limits to development in the region, according to the National Petroleum Council (NPC).
-The NPC has examined both areas where exploration and development are totally restricted and those where limitations on the time of the year when firms can operate is so restrictive that it renders the acreage as inaccessible by commercial standards.
-In other cases, these environmental restrictions result in one to two year delays to permitting projects, instead of barring them completely.
+The NPC has examined both areas where exploration and development are totally restricted and those where limitations on the time of the year when firms can operate is so restrictive that it renders the acreage inaccessible by commercial standards.
+In other cases, these environmental restrictions result in one- to twoyear delays in permitting projects instead of barring them completely.